NCAR/ccpp-framework/doc/CCPPtechnical/source/HostSideCoding.rst

   * At the conclusion of the FV3 time loop, calls to finalize the physics are executed.
 For the fast physics, ``ccpp_physics_finalize`` is called from the ``atmosphere_end`` subroutine of ``atmosphere.F90``.
 For the rest of the physics, the ‘finalize’ step of the ``CCPP_step`` subroutine in ``CCPP_driver.F90`` is called from the ``atmos_model_end`` subroutine in ``atmos_model.F90``.
 Within the ‘finalize’ step of ``CCPP_step``, calls for ``ccpp_physics_finalize`` and ``ccpp_finalize`` are executed for every thread and block for ``cdata_block``.
 Afterward, ``ccpp_finalize`` is called for ``cdata_domain`` and lastly, ``cdata_tile``.
 (That is, the calls to ``ccpp_finalize`` are in reverse order than the calls to ``ccpp_initialize``.)
 In addition, ``cdata_block`` is also deallocated in the ‘finalize’ step of ``CCPP_step``.

   * Note: for the static mode, ``ccpp_physics_finalize`` is autogenerated and contained within ``ccpp_static_api.F90``.
-As mentioned in the REF## CCPP API section, it can be called to finalize groups as defined in the current SDFs or the suite as a whole, depending on whether a group name is passed in as an optional argument.
+As mentioned in the :numref:`CCPP API Section %s <CCPP_API>`, it can be called to finalize groups as defined in the current SDFs or the suite as a whole, depending on whether a group name is passed in as an optional argument.